LordOfTheSnow/fritzboxActors2InfluxDB/README.md

 The script to run is **fritzGetAINValues.py**.
 All other files just contain helper functions or class definitions.

-The script expects various config values in a file called **.env** (for obvious reasons not provided in this repository).
+The script expects various config values in a file called **.env** (See above.
+For obvious reasons not provided in this repository).